kubernetes-sigs/kind/README.md

 This will put `kind` in `$(go env GOPATH)/bin`.
-If you encounter the error `kind: command not found` after installation then you may need to either add that directory to your `$PATH` as shown [here](https://golang.org/doc/code.html#GOPATH) or do manual installation by cloning the repo and run `make build` from the repository.
+If you encounter the error `kind: command not found` after installation then you may need to either add that directory to your `$PATH` as shown [here](https://golang.org/doc/code.html#GOPATH) or do a manual installation by cloning the repo and run `make build` from the repository.

 Without installing go, kind can be built reproducibly with docker using `make build`.